dylanfrankcom/EDMC-Steamshot/README.md

 The converted file can be saved to a different directory from the orginal file.
 The original file can optionally be deleted.

 # Prerequisites
-1: The Steam-Overlay must be enabled for sceenshots to be taken.
+1. Steam-Overlay must be enabled for sceenshots to be taken.
-2: If having trouble with Steam-Overlay not working with EDFX / Reshade activated.
+2. If having trouble with Steam-Overlay not working with EDFX / Reshade activated.
 Follow the steps below:
 	* In EDFX, head to the FX Compatibility mode tab
 	* Under Compatibility mode select `Mode 2 (dxgi.dll)`.
 Steam-Overlay should now be enabled with EDFX / Reshade effects intact.
-3: In Steam, go to `Settings -> In-Game`
+3. In Steam, go to `Settings -> In-Game`
 	* ensure `Save an uncompressed copy` is enabled
 	* Choose the desired folder in which you would like the original screenshot to be saved by pressing the `Screenshot folder` button below.
 This folders path will be the `Screenshot Directory` in EDMC.